The64thGamer/cheeseepedia/content/wiki/Articulated Munch Walkaround.md

 title = "Articulated Munch Walkaround" draft = false tags = []
-date = 2022-08-09T21:31:33Z
+date = 2024-04-08T02:18:15Z

 [Article]
 contributors = ["ShowbizMidwest","CEC Tinley","OnionMastori"]
 gallery = ["ArticulatedMunchJacket.jpg|thumb|The","ArticulatedMunchGal5k.jpg|thumb|The"]
 +++
 [[File:ArticulatedMunch.jpg|thumb|The articulated Munch head paired with his standard outfit in the August 1997 show.]]
-The articulated Munch walkaround head was created in 1996 by a former CEI employee, Billy Bob Irving.
+The articulated Munch walkaround head was created in 1996 by former CEI employee, David “Billy Bob” Irvin.
 This head was used in three different showtapes, those being:

 * August 1996
 * April 1997
 * August 1997

 During these showtapes, the head was often seen paired with his standard 90’s outfit.
-However, during an intermission in the August 1997 show, he is seen without clothes other than his green “Lead Of The Band” tie and a black jacket.
+However, during an intermission in the August 1997 show, he is seen without clothes other than his green “Lead of the Band” tie and a black jacket.

-In addition, the head was used in the notorious CEC movie, _Chuck E. Cheese In The Galaxy 5000_.<ref> https://youtu.be/LvPDKzSaeyg</ref> During the movie, the head is seen paired with the standard outfit and a yellow hat instead of green.
+In preparation for the Galaxy 5000 movie, the articulated head was refurbished by Billy Bob.
+In the process, the head was seen paired with the standard outfit and the hat was changed into a yellow color, likely to avoid interfering with the heavy usage of green-screening during production.

-The head was destroyed by corporate between the 2000s-2015.
+As of 2024, it is unknown of where the head or any other accompanying parts could be.

 ##Gallery##
 <gallery>